EasifyDev/easify-wc-plugin-v4.x/readme.txt

 8. Logging, if you need it you can enable detailed logging for the Easify WooCommerce Plugin.

 == Changelog ==
+= 4.31 =
+* Resolved compatibility issue with older versions of PHP.
 = 4.30 =
 * Resolved issue where 'virtual' or 'downloadable' status of WooCommerce product could be reset
 * under certain circumstances.